WSOY (AM)

 WSOY (1340 kHz) is a commercial AM radio station broadcasting a Talk radio format.
-Licensed to Decatur, Illinois, the station is owned by Neuhoff Corp., through licensee Neuhoff Media Decatur, LLC.
-Neuhoff owns four other local radio stations, WCZQ, WDZ, WDZQ and WSOY-FM.
+Licensed to Decatur, Illinois, the station is owned by Champaign Multimedia Group, LLC.
+The company owns four other local radio stations: WDZ, WDZQ, WKIO and WSOY-FM.
 Studios and offices are located on North Water Street and the transmitter site is near St. Louis Bridge Road, sharing the same tower as WDZ.

 WSOY operates at 1,000 watts, day and night, using a non-directional antenna.
 Programming is also carried by a 250 watt FM translator, W277DB at 103.3 MHz.

 Programming

 WSOY airs local and nationally syndicated programming.
-Weekdays begin at 5 a.m. with America in The Morning followed by an agricultural show, R.F.D.
-Illinois.
-At 6 a.m., it's the long-running wake-up show Byers & Company with host Brian Byers.
-At 9 a.m., it's Brian Kilmeade, followed by Markley, Van Camp and Robbins from WMBD Peoria.
-Sean Hannity airs in afternoon drive time, followed by Mike Gallagher and Jim Bohannon.
-Overnight, WSOY carries Coast to Coast AM with George Noory.
+Weekdays begin with America in The Morning followed by an agricultural show, R.F.D.
+Illinois, and the long-running wake-up show Byers & Company with host Brian Byers.
+Other syndicated programming includes Brian Kilmeade, Markley, Van Camp and Robbins from WMBD in Peoria, Sean Hannity, Mike Gallagher, and Coast to Coast AM with George Noory.
 Most hours begin with an update from Fox News Radio.